resource-watch/slate/source/includes/api/_vocabulary.md

 ```

 **Know issue warning** There's a known issue where you may experience a `400 - This relationship already exists` error
-when using these endpoints.
+when using this endpoint.
 There's currently no ETA for its resolution.
-As a workaround, we suggest updating
+As a workaround, we suggest updating vocabularies
-vocabularies individually.
+individually.

-This set of endpoints will allow you to update multiple vocabularies/tags for a single resource in a single request.
+This endpoint will allow you to update multiple vocabularies/tags for a single dataset in a single request.

 The request body must contain at least one key, each of them corresponding to the names of the vocabularies you want to
 update.
 Each of these keys must have an object-type value, which in turn must contain the following keys:

-- `tags`: an array of tags that will replace all the tags for that vocabulary (associated with that resource and
+- `tags`: an array of tags that will replace all the tags for that vocabulary (associated with that dataset and
   application)
 - `application`: the application associated with the vocabulary you want to update.

 You can update different vocabularies for different applications in a single request.

 Assuming the update was successful, the response will contain a list of all vocabularies and their respective tags
-associated with the specified resource, for all applications.
+associated with the specified dataset, for all applications.

-If you want to update vocabulary/tags for your resources, you must have the necessary user account permissions.
+If you want to update vocabulary/tags for your datasets, you must have the necessary user account permissions.
 Specifically:

-- the user must be logged in and belong to the same application as the resource
+- the user must be logged in and belong to the same application as the dataset
 - the user must match one of the following:
     - have role `ADMIN`
-    - have role `MANAGER` and be the resource's owner (through the `userId` field of the resource)
+    - have role `MANAGER` and be the dataset's owner (through the `userId` field of the dataset)

-When updating vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fail
-if a dataset with the given id does not exist.
-When updating a vocabulary for a widget or layer, you should ensure you
-specify the dataset id that matches that of the widget/layer, as that validation is not done automatically - this is a
-known limitation of the current implementation, and may be modified at any time, and invalid resources (those where the
-layer's/widget's dataset id does not match the dataset id defined in the resource) may be purged without prior warning.

-#### Errors for updating multiple vocabularies/tags for a resource
+#### Errors for updating multiple vocabularies/tags for a dataset

 Error code     | Error message  | Description
 -------------- | -------------- | --------------
 400            | - tags: tags can not be empty. -  | `tags` body fields is empty
 400            | - tags: tags check failed. -  | Either the `tags` or `applications` body fields are missing or have an invalid value.
 401 | Unauthorized | You are not authenticated.
 403 | Forbidden | You are trying to update a vocabulary for a resource whose `application` value is not associated with your user account.
 404 | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]} | You are trying to create a vocabulary for a dataset that doesn't exist.
 404 | Relationship between undefined and dataset - `<dataset id>` and dataset: `<dataset id>` doesn't exist | You are trying to update a vocabulary that doesn't exist.
 Check your vocabulary name and application

 ## Cloning vocabularies/tags for a dataset